The logo for archiform design restore and remodel

 “But let’s get to the kitchen you came to photograph,” she says.

-Although the kitchen, remodeled by ARCIFORM, is distinctly Portland in keeping with the Craftsman house it occupies, it’s also like a blast of sunshine, with creamy yellow walls set off by patterned tiles in vibrant hues of yellow, orange, red, azure and cobalt.
+Although the kitchen, remodeled by Arciform, is distinctly Portland in keeping with the Craftsman house it occupies, it’s also like a blast of sunshine, with creamy yellow walls set off by patterned tiles in vibrant hues of yellow, orange, red, azure and cobalt.

 These accent tiles are themselves set in a sea of deep yellow field tiles.
 I felt like I was walking into an inviting room in Mexico, Spain, Portugal, Southern France or Italy – places that bring to mind warm, golden sun, clear blue sea, earthy red clay, fields of sunflowers and beautiful romance languages.